 Weekend Excursion: Your group may decide to take a weekend excursion to the infamous costal area of Manuel Antonio.

 Placed halfway through your program, the Mid-Program Break in PANAMA is a well-timed opportunity for reflection, rejuvenation and renewed goal-setting.
 For 10 days, your group heads south to the Gulf of Chiriquí in Panama to soak up the sun in the quiet beach town of Santa Catalina.
 After a few days of relaxing, exploring the black sands beach, and even testing your balance on a surf board, head out for a multi-overnight adventure to the remote Isla Coiba.
 This newly identified UNESCO World Heritage site offers amazing marine life.
-Your group will explore the National Park on kayaks and for Winter/Spring semester students you may even spot the famous Whale Shark!
+Your group will explore the National Park on kayaks and you may even spot the famous Whale Shark!

 Final Travel: After a heartfelt goodbye to your host community, travel together as a group south to Uvita to get some R&R on the shores of Uvita.
-Enjoy this quiet coastal town and take a few surf lessons.
+Enjoy this quiet coastal town and take surf lessons.
 Spend time with your group members enjoying new friendships and reflecting about the entire program, orientation, in your host community, and Panama.
 As a final adventure and celebration, your group braves the rapids of the Pacuare River on an exciting whitewater rafting trip through a beautiful forested canyon.
 To finish the program, your group returns to San Jose, the official end point of the program.